Moreholidays November General Election Day

 The General election is held every four years.
 Each year, different federal, state, and local elections are held.
 Once every four years, we get the opportunity to elect a new president.
 Every six years, we elect our U.S. senators.
 We elect U.S. congressmen every two years.

 Our founding fathers designed the elections as an opportunity for us to vote for the people we want to represent us and our beliefs.
 Our right to vote allows us to have a peaceful revolution.
-We can choose to retain the good elected officials, and oust those whose performance is poor, or whose beliefs do not match the majority of the people of this wonderful country.
+So, we can choose to retain the good elected officials, and oust those whose performance is poor, or whose beliefs do not match the majority of the people of this wonderful country.
 While Democracy may not be perfect, it’s better than any other type of government on the planet.
 And, it offers us freedoms and safeguards that do not exist in many other countries.

 Our founding fathers had the wisdom to create a government of the people, by the people, and for the people.
-It is every American’s right and privilege, to vote for our government officials.
+Therefore, it is every American’s right and privilege, to vote for our government officials.
 So, we hope you exercise your right on this day, to vote for the candidate of your choice.

 While apathy and discontent can creep into even the best of societies, we believe that makes it even more important for us TO VOTE.
 If we don’t vote, how can we make things better!?